tcorral/redux-course/wes-bos-redux-notes.md

 }

 export default comments;
 ```
 ^ what we're doing here:

--we create a switch statement in postComments() where if the action is 'ADD_COMMENT' we return the new state with the new comment.
+1. we create a switch statement in postComments() where if the action is 'ADD_COMMENT' we return the new state with the new comment.
--in comments(), we make sure the action.postId is not undefined, and if its not, we return the current state and in the specific post ID, we handle the updating of the post via the postComments() function.
+2. in comments(), we make sure the action.postId is not undefined, and if its not, we return the current state and in the specific post ID, we handle the updating of the post via the postComments() function.

 * so we create different functions to handle different things. one function to update the specific post ID comment state and one function to return the overall state with the newly updated postID comment state inside it. this is why postComments() is considered a sub-reducer, because it is used as a reducer within a reducer. fucking bizzare. wow.